freerange/site/soups/weeknotes/week-403.snip.markdown

 Following on from [the work he did last week][prospective-client-faqs], Chris sent an excellent reply to a prospective client explaining how we would approach the project he has in mind, e.g. identifying a [minimum viable product][MVP], and [avoiding micro-services][monolith-first] early in the project.

-### Music library
+### Music Library project

 I did a bunch of work mostly around adding client- and server-side validation, and better handling of errors.
 Some of this led me into wanting to refactor our existing JavaScript and write some unit tests for it.

+#### Javascript unit tests

 I spent a while looking at the myriad ways available to do this, but in the end I simply split the code up into "modules" using anonymous functions and wrote tests using [Jasmine][].

-I actually used the [jasmine-rails gem][] to set this up and later added the [jasmine-jquery-rails gem][] in order to be able to make use of [jasmine-jquery][]'s matchers and HTML fixtures.
+I used the [jasmine-rails gem][] to set this up and later added the [jasmine-jquery-rails gem][] in order to be able to make use of [jasmine-jquery][]'s matchers and HTML fixtures.

 I'm not totally convinced about having the HTML fixtures in separate files, but I thought I'd give them a go.
 I struggled a bit to get the HTML fixtures working.
 However, I eventually managed it thanks to a combination of [this Github comment][comment-48640368] and [this blog post][using-jasmine-with-rails-4.1].

+#### Non-ActiveRecord models

 Even though for the moment we're building the system just for Hookline, we're considering trying to offer it as a product for other music publishers.
-In order to capture Hookline-specific behaviour, we'd already introduced a hard-coded Hookline Publisher ActiveModel model class.
-As an extension of this I recently wanted to introduce a similar Catalogue class, but I wanted both Publisher & Catalogue to have IDs so that ActiveRecord models could reference them.
-Thus I decided to use [Paul][]'s [ActiveRecordLikeInterface][].
+In order to capture Hookline-specific behaviour, we'd already introduced a Publisher ActiveModel class, with a static Hookline instance.

+As an extension of this I recently wanted to introduce a Catalogue class, but I wanted both Publisher & Catalogue to have IDs so that ActiveRecord models could reference them.
+Thus I decided to use [Paul B][]'s [ActiveRecordLikeInterface][] which has worked pretty nicely.

+#### Large zip files

-Towards the end of the week I had some "fun" using [Rubyzip][] to create large (5GB) zip files using the AWS SDK to upload them to an S3 bucket.
+Towards the end of the week I had some "fun" using [Rubyzip][] to create large (5GB+) zip files using the AWS SDK to upload them to an S3 bucket.

 The first problem I had was that the zip file I created didn't appear to have a "central directory" which meant that some tools couldn't unzip the file.
-This turned out to be a mistake on my behalf.
+This turned out to be a mistake in the way I was using Rubyzip.

 Secondly the Ruby version of the AWS SDK refused to upload my file, because it was too big to be handled by [Aws::S3::Object#put][] which only does single-part uploads.
 I spent a while trying to work out how to use the SDK to do multi-part uploads when I fortuitously stumbled upon [Aws::S3::Object#upload_file][] which automatically uses a multi-part upload for larger files.
-It particularly nice, because it even spawns multiple threads to upload the parts in parallel.
+It particularly nice, because it spawns multiple threads to upload the parts in parallel.

 Anyway that's all for this week.
 Until next time.